lcdb/lcdb-wf/index.rst

 which you can find at https://circleci.com/gh/lcdb/lcdb-wf.
 Each test sets the system up from scratch, including installing all software, downloading example data, and running everything up through the final results.
-This guarantees that you can set up and test yourself.
+This guarantees that you can set up and test the code yourself.

 Track hubs
 ----------